anshuman-singh-93/ionic-youtube-favourite-app/README.md

 3.even you can add your own playlist and then can watch all the videos under that playlists

+4.you can mark and playlist/video as favourite/unfavourite for fast access

+5.notification will be sent to you for your favourite genre,once a new top rated playlist under that genre will be added by our team.so you will never miss the chance to watch

 screenshots

 ![Alt text](/screenshots/1.png?raw=true "Home")